tecnobabble/cisa-kev_2_tsc/README.md

 docker build -t cisa-kev_2_tsc:latest .
 ```

+Note - if you build the container locally, your image tag will need to be referenced when it's run; the examples below assume you're using the pre-built container image.

 ### Local Configuration
-Setup your local .env file with the appropriate tenable.sc attributes (replace the attributes below with the ones specific to your environment).
+Setup a local .env file with the appropriate tenable.sc attributes (replace the attributes below with the ones specific to your environment).
+The container will read the .env file on the local file system to get the credentials/configuration for your local Tenable.sc environment.
 [Instructions to generate API keys on Tenable.sc.](https://docs.tenable.com/tenablesc/Content/GenerateAPIKey.htm)

 ```bash
 SC_ADDRESS=10.0.0.102